FudaWiki/fudawiki-files/hanafuda/games/hyaku-ochi.md

 Reach a total score of 100 points before the other player does.

 # Determining the Dealer
 The first dealer is determined like in any typical hanafuda game.
-Each player takes turns being the dealer after every round (The non-dealer of the current round becomes the dealer of the next round).

 # Distributing the Initial Cards
 The dealer deals 7 cards to each player and 6 cards on the field.